zaritskylab/Interpretability/Supervised_Confidence/README.md

 ## Configuration

-Before running the notebooks, copy the example configuration file:
+Before running the notebooks, create a local configuration file from the provided template:

 ```bash
 cp config.example.yaml config.yaml
 ```

-Then edit `config.yaml` so that the paths point to the data, models, outputs, and variables directories on your machine or cluster.
+Edit `config.yaml` so that each path points to the appropriate location on your machine or computing cluster:

-The notebooks and scripts should read paths from `config.yaml` instead of relying on the current working directory.
+* `data_dir`: Input microscopy data.
+* `model_dir`: Pretrained in silico labeling, Mask Interpreter, and supervised confidence models.
+* `variables_dir`: Precomputed supervised-confidence results used for evaluation and figure reproduction.
+* `output_dir`: Generated predictions, checkpoints, figures, and other outputs.
+* `organelle`: Organelle used by the workflow.

+The code repository, input data, pretrained models, precomputed results, and generated outputs may all be stored in separate filesystem locations.
+The downloaded resources do not need to be moved into the cloned GitHub repository.

+`config.yaml` is machine-specific and should not be committed to GitHub.

 ## Running the Demo